Acanthemblemaria spinosa

-The spinyhead blenny (Acanthemblemaria spinosa) is a species of blenny native to the tropical western Atlantic Ocean and Caribbean Sea.
+Acanthemblemaria spinosa, the spinyhead blenny, is a species of blenny native to the tropical western Atlantic Ocean and Caribbean Sea.

 Description

 The spinyhead blenny has a mottled black, white and red coloration over the entire body, which is rather elongated.
 As with most blennies, the head of this animal has small, hair-like appendages over the eyes, which are large and red.
 The dorsal fin has 20 to 22 spines and 13 to 16 soft rays.
 The anal fin has two spines and 21 to 25 soft rays.
 It grows to a total length of 2.8 cm.

 Distribution and habitat

 The spinyhead blenny is native to the tropical western central Atlantic Ocean and the Caribbean Sea.
 Its range extends from the Antilles, the Bahamas, and Florida to Curaçao.
 It typically inhabits small, rocky reefs surrounded by sand, and is known as a tube blenny from its habit of occupying a hole in a coral or an empty worm tube from which it pokes out its head.
 Its depth range is down to about 20 m.